Batch Prediction Requests¶

 MinIO should already be installed with Seldon Enterprise Platform.

-The MinIO browser should be exposed on /minio/
+The MinIO browser should be exposed on /minio/ (note the trailing forward slash).

-For trials, the credentials will by default be the same as the Enterprise Platform login, with MinIO using the email as its Access Key
+For trials, the credentials will by default be the same as the Enterprise Platform login, with MinIO using the email as its Access Key and the password as its Secret Key.

 Note

-, can be specified alternatively with the corresponding secret files configured.
+Other cloud storage services, such as S3 and GCS, can be specified alternatively with the corresponding secret files configured.

 On a production cluster, the namespace needs to have been set up with a service account.
 This can be found under the argo install documentation.